arnejad/Gaze-Shift-Compare/README.md

 Before being able to run the code, write an script that creates a folder named `image_2` in each particiapnt folder and transforms each `world.mp4` video to a set of images from the frames of the video.
 The naming of the image frames should start from `000001.png`.

+The required libriaries and independencies are listed in the `requirements.txt`.
+You can use pip to install all of them together.

+Set the address to the data folder in the `config.py`.

+For comparing all the methods including the pre-trained machine-learning-based methods, run `main.py`.
+For optimizing the threshold-based methodsm run `optimizeThreshold.py`.
+To retrain the machine-learning-based methods, execute `training.py`.

 For citations please use the following [publication]():

 ```